varabyte/kobweb/README.md

 ```

 These numeric operations are of course useful to the browser, which can resolve them into absolute screen values, but
-for us in user space, they are essentially opaque calculations to us.
+for us in user space, they are opaque calculations.

 In practice, however, that's fine!
-The limited view of these values does not matter to us because we rarely need to
+The limited view of these values does not matter because we rarely need to query them
-query them in our code.
-In almost all cases, we just take some numeric value, optionally tweak it by doing some more
+in our code.
+In almost all cases, we just take some numeric value, optionally tweak it by doing some more math on it,
-math on it, and then pass it onto the browser.
+and then pass it onto the browser.

 Because it is opaque, `CSSNumericValue` is far more flexible and widely applicable than `CSSSizeValue` is.
 If you are
 writing a function that takes a parameter, or declaring a `StyleVariable` tied to some length or time, you almost always